BestTimesToVisit.com Logo

 Traghetti Gondola Ferries

-These are free gondola ferries that cross the Grand Canal at several points.
-They're a quick, charming, and budget-friendly way to hop across the canal, offering a unique Venetian experience.
+These are free gondola ferries that operate across the Grand Canal at various points.
+They're a quick and charming way to cross, offering a unique Venetian experience.
+They run frequently throughout the day.

 Cost:Free